goncy/community/data/entries/mati.md

 bio: I've always consider myself an empathetic, proactive and predisposed person to learn new things.
 That's why i joined the fullstack bootcamp from SoyHenry, where i've learned about a lot of new lenguages, frameworks and soft skills that helped me a lot to become job ready.
 company: Henry
 position: FullStack teacher assistant
-technologies: [Javascript, React, Redux, Css, Node.js, Express.js, Sequelize, MySql, Posgres]
+technologies: [Javascript, React, Redux, Css, Node.js, Express.js, Sequelize, MySql, Postgre]
 country: Ar
 avatar: /avatars/matiasv.jpg
 ---